The Doctoral Program

 A major goal of our Doctoral Program is the placement of its graduates in academic settings.
 The faculty attempt always to tailor graduate training to meet the needs and the interests of each individual student.
 Students are monitored very closely from the beginning of their training, and emphasis is on active student participation during every stage of training.
 Master's degrees are generally only available to those students who are accepted into the Ph.D. program.
-The only exception is a Masters of Education (M.Ed.) in Child Studies offered through the Department of Psychology and Human Development.
+The only exceptions are a Masters of Education (M.Ed.) in Child Studies and a Masters of Education (M.Ed.) in Quantitative Methods, both offered through the Department of Psychology and Human Development.

 The curriculum is designed to: (a) familiarize students with the major areas of psychology; (b) provide specialized training in at least one of the five specific areas of psychology emphasized in the program; and (c) provide students sufficient flexibility to enroll in classes consistent with their interests and long-term developmental trajectory.
 During the first two years, students take several core courses in quantitative methods and in substantive areas.
 Beyond this, the program consists of seminars, further research participation, and other inquiries expressly designed to fulfill career objectives.
 Each of the five areas offers a seminar on current research every semester, attended by all faculty and graduate students in that area.